Speaker and Sessions

 Dylan A. R. Wiliam, PhD

-Professor Emeritus of Educational Assessment, Institute of Education, University of London; Former Dean and Head of the School of Education, King’s College London; One of the World’s Leading Authorities on the Science of Learning and Formative Assessments; Author, “Teacher Quality: What It Is, Why It Matters, and How to Get More of It” (2023, Impact), Creating the Schools Our Children Need (2018), and Leadership for Teacher Learning: Creating a Culture Where All Teachers Improve So That All Students Succeed (2016); Co-Author, Making Room for Impact: A De-implementation Guide for Educators (2023)
+Professor Emeritus of Educational Assessment, Institute of Education, University of London, UK; Former Dean and Head of the School of Education, King’s College London, UK; One of the World’s Leading Authorities on the Science of Learning and Formative Assessment; Author, “Teacher Quality: What It Is, Why It Matters, and How to Get More of It” (2023, Impact), Creating the Schools Our Children Need (2018), and Leadership for Teacher Learning: Creating a Culture Where All Teachers Improve So That All Students Succeed (2016); Co-Author, Making Room for Impact: A De-implementation Guide for Educators (2023)

 Restore and Respect: How to Mediate School Conflicts and Keep Students Learning